taolson/Admiran/doc/Language.md

 #### Constructor names

-Constructor names begin with an upper-case letter (or a `:`, in the case of an infix constructor).
-For example,

-    list * ::= Null | * : (list *)

-defines a (recursive) data type `list` with two constructors: `Null` and the infix constructor `:`.
-Cpnstructor names, like variable and type names, can be qualified with a module name.
+Constructor names are either

+* Alphanumeric strings which being with an upper-case letter
+  * e.g. `Nothing` `Lit` `V2`
+* Symbolic character strings beginning with `:` which specify infix constructors:
+  * e.g. `:>` `:+:`

+Like variable and type names, alphanumeric constructors can be used in an infix manner when preceded directly by a `$`, and symbolic constructors can be used in a non-infix manner when surrounded by parenthesis.

 #### Type Variable Names